November in

 UV index

-In Bangkok, Thailand, the average daily maximum UV index in November is 10.
-A UV Index of 8 to 10 symbolizes a very high health risk from unprotected exposure to Sun's UV rays for ordinary individuals.
+In November, the average daily maximum UV index is 10.
+A UV Index of 8 to 10 symbolizes a very high health hazard from unsafe exposure to UV radiation for the ordinary person.